codingJang/QuPid/README.md

 # QuPid: A VR Approach to Understanding Qubits

+**Personal Project by Yejun Jang**

+Repository for the QuPid project, a quantum optical computing simulation designed to elucidate the principles of qubits and light polarization in a virtual environment, leveraging recursive algorithms, Unity XR Interaction Toolkit and CSML (C# Matrix Library).

 ## Introduction

 QuPid is a project aimed at simplifying the understanding of Qubits, the basic unit of quantum information, through a Virtual Reality (VR) lab experience.
 By utilizing light polarization, this VR lab offers a more hands-on approach to the quantum realm.